MODERATE-Project/Watt-s-up-Hackathon-2025/README.md

 The goal was to generate realistic, GDPR-compliant synthetic data that preserves the statistical properties of the original.

+The dataset is based on the publicly available [Smart Meters in London](https://www.kaggle.com/datasets/jeanmidev/smart-meters-in-london) dataset, which contains half-hourly electricity consumption readings from households in London collected between 2011 and 2014.

 | File | Description |
 |---|---|
 | `Consumption_data_hourly.csv` | Hourly energy consumption time series for 1,300 buildings covering the full year 2022 (8,760 rows).
 Semicolon-delimited.
 The `time` column contains timestamps in `DD.MM.YYYY HH:MM` format; each subsequent column (1–1300) is a building ID with numeric kWh values. |